Eucalyptus kabiana: Description

 Eucalyptus kabiana is usually a mallee that typically grows to a height of 5 m, rarely a tree to 10 m, and forms a lignotuber.
 Young plants and coppice regrowth have dull greyish leaves that are 60-80 mm long and 20-30 mm wide.
 Adult leaves are lance-shaped or curved, the same shade of green on both sides, 60-150 mm long and 10-23 mm wide on a petiole 13-25 mm long.
 The flower buds are arranged in leaf axils in groups of seven, nine or eleven on an unbranched peduncle 7-14 mm long, the individual buds on pedicels 3-5 mm long.
 Mature buds are an elongated oval shape, 9-12 mm long and 3-5 mm wide with a conical to horn-shaped operculum.
 Flowering occurs in October and the flowers are white.
 The fruit is a woody, hemispherical capsule, about 3 mm long and 5-7 mm wide with the valves protruding well above the rim of the fruit.

 Taxonomy and naming

 Eucalyptus kabiana was first described in 1991 by Lawrie Johnson and Ken Hill from a specimen collected on the lower slopes of Mount Beerwah, and the description was published in the journal Telopea.
 The specific epithet commemorates the Kabi Kabi people, who inhabited the Glass House Mountains prior to European settlement.

 Distribution and habitat

 Mt Beerwah mallee grows in heath on steep trachyte slopes and is only known from Mt Beerwah and Mt Coolum.

 Conservation status

 This eucalypt is classed as "vulnerable" under the Australian Government Environment Protection and Biodiversity Conservation Act 1999 and under the Queensland Government Nature Conservation Act 1992.
 The main threats to the species are its restricted distribution and increased fire frequency.
+It is listed was an endangered species with the International Union for the Conservation of Nature in 2019.
+It has a severely fragmented and declining population of about 2,000 individual plants.